13-Hour Layover in Seoul: What to Do

 You’ve just arrived at one of the busiest airports in the world: Incheon International Airport, South Korea.
 It’s only 6:50 in the morning.
 Your connecting flight is at 8:00 this evening.
 What to do for the next 13 hours?
 You’ve never been to Seoul before, why not take this opportunity to get out of the airport and do some sightseeing?
-To make it easier, Incheon International Airport offers Free Transit Tours – guided tours to visit some of the most popular tourist destinations in Seoul – specifically geared toward travelers with a long airport layover.
-There are several tour options, varying from 1 to 5 hours, and you can book a tour at any of the Transit Tour Desks located inside the airport.
+To make it easier, Incheon International Airport offers Free Transit Tours—guided tours to visit some of the most popular tourist destinations in Seoul—specifically geared toward travelers with a long airport layover.
+There are several tour options, varying from one to five hours, and you can book a tour at any of the Transit Tour Desks located inside the airport.

 Have you taken a Free Transit Tour at Incheon International Airport?

 Incheon International Airport

 At the transit tour desk on level 2F a friendly receptionist helps you select a tour that fits your layover time.
 She suggests the 5-hour Seoul City Tour which covers 3 top tourist attractions: Geyongbokgung Palace, Jogyesa Temple, and Insadong Street Market.
 The tour leaves at 10:00 in the morning and returns to the airport approximately 3:00 in the afternoon.
 Transportation and a tour guide is included and free!
 All you have to pay is the entrance fee to visit Geyongbokgung Palace ($3US) and lunch at Insadong Street Market ($7US).
 You also need to present your passport, flight tickets/boarding passes in order to book a tour.